ottypes/json1/spec.md

   4. Drop data in slot 1 with value `{}`.
 Document is now `{X: {Y:{}}}`
   5. Return
   6. Return

+Note that the ordering is the same for *drop immediate* (`di:..`) operation components.
+This allows you to place a new object / array in the document and immediately fill it with stuff moved from elsewhere in the document.

 # Fancier examples